Right-angled billiards and volumes of moduli spaces of quadratic differentials on $\mathbb{C}P^1$: Equidistribution of Circle Translates by Jon Chaika

-\bold{Notation.} As in \S\ref{sec:subsec:introduction:beginning}, let $\cB = \cB(k_1, \dots, k_n)$ be the space of ``directional billiard tables'', i.e. billiard tables with interior angles $(\tfrac{\pi}{2} k_1, \dots, \tfrac{\pi}{2} k_n)$ and a distinguished direction.
-We consider the space $\cB$ with the measure $\mu_\cB$ which is the product measure of the Lebesgue measure arising from the side lengths and the angular measure $d\phi$.
+As in \S\ref{sec:subsec:introduction:beginning}, let $\cB = \cB(k_1, \dots, k_n)$ be the space of directional billiard tables, that is, billiard tables with interior angles $(\tfrac{\pi}{2} k_1, \dots, \tfrac{\pi}{2} k_n)$ and a distinguished direction. $\cB$ has the natural the measure $\mu_\cB$ which is the product measure of the Lebesgue measure arising from the side lengths and the angular measure $d\phi$.